Healthier Grass Fed

 and Finished Meats

-Modern Agriculture has focused on raising food in a way that is most cost effective.
-Raising it this way has lead us to missing out on improving our health, the animals health and the invornment.
+Modern Agriculture has focused on raising food in a way that is most cost-effective.
+Raising it this way has lead us to miss out on improving our health, the animal's health, and the environment.

 After many years of conventional agriculture, people are realizing (or remembering) that food has a direct connection to our health - both physically and mentally.